frederic-larbre/node.js-v0.11.9-pre---DS412-/README.md

 # How to install node.js v0.11.9-pre on a Synology DS412+

 Installing latest node.js on a Synology DS412+ is really a pain in the ass.
-I have spent almost a day doing this and that is what is motivating me for sharing this.
+I have spent almost a day doing this and that is my motivation for sharing this.

 All along this post I am assuming installing node.js on a __Intel Atom x86 64bits__ hardware.